 Don’t forget to test login to your Messenger account after performing each solution to determine whether or not the problem is solved.
 Proceed to the next applicable solution(s) if needed.

-Sometimes, login errors are just transpiring as a random in-app glitch which are often addressed by an app restart.
+Sometimes, the Messenger login error is just transpiring as a random in-app glitch which are often addressed by an app restart.
 This is the simplest way to clear out errant cached files from an iOS application.

 To end the Messenger app on the iPhone 13 mini, just follow these steps: